django-oscar/django-oscar-api/docs/source/usage/customizing_oscarapi.rst

     If you think that this is not changing anything (yet) then this is correct, see below.

 4. Include your own app in INSTALLED_APPS instead of ``django-oscar-api`` (and add ``django-oscar-api`` to your app's dependencies) and see if this works.
 5. Add a serializer and a view for the parts you want to change.
-In this example, we will override the ``ProductList`` view so we can specify a different ``ProductLinkSerializer`` which includes images as well:
+In this example, we will override the ``ProductList`` view so we can specify a different ``ProductLinkSerializer`` which includes images and the price as well:

 `serializers.py`